GA-repos/js-control-flow/README.md

 }
 ```

-#### You Do (10min / 0:25)
+### You Do (10 min / 2:55)

-Write a conditional statement that acts like a bouncer at a bar.
+In [Repl.it](https://repl.it/) or VS Code, write a conditional statement that acts like a bouncer at a bar.
 If the age variable is below 21, the program should output that the person cannot enter because they are too young, if they are over 21 they can enter, and if age is not a number it outputs an error.

+**Bonus**: if age is 18 or older, but under 21, output that the person can enter the bar but cannot drink!

 [Here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) is more documentation.

-### While Loops (10minutes / 0:35)
+## while loop (10 min / 3:05)

 A `while` loop is like an `if` statement but it will execute the content of its block repeatedly until the condition becomes false.